 Daniel I.C.
-Wang is Institute Professor of Chemical Engineering at MIT and the Temasek Professor at the National University of Singapore.
+Wang (1936-2020) was Institute Professor of Chemical Engineering at MIT and the Temasek Professor at the National University of Singapore.
 He obtained his BS in chemical engineering and MS in biochemical engineering both from MIT.
 His PhD was from the University of Pennsylvania in chemical engineering.
-He has been a faculty member at MIT since 1965.
+He began his career as a faculty member at MIT in 1965.
 Professor Wang spent two years in the US Army at the US Army Biological Laboratories at Fort Detrick, Maryland, from 1963 to 1965.
 He was also the visiting Fairchild Professor at CalTech.

-Professor Wang’s present research is in the areas of recombinant protein production using Escherichia coli to increase protein expression by engineering and genetic manipulations.
+Professor Wang’s research was in the areas of recombinant protein production using Escherichia coli to increase protein expression by engineering and genetic manipulations.
 These include the use of magnetically coated fluorocarbons to increase oxygen transfer and two-phase aqueous micellar systems metal chelate affinity purification of proteins.
-He is also performing studies in animal cell culture with emphasis in the increased production of recombinant proteins and monoclonal antibodies.
+He also performed studies in animal cell culture with emphasis in the increased production of recombinant proteins and monoclonal antibodies.
 These include the understanding of cell death using proteomics to profile the different cell populations.
-In his animal cell culture research, he is active to increase the quality of therapeutic proteins.
-Lastly, he has a program in the stabilization of proteins using quantum mechanics to simulate various events leading to protein inactivation.
-His past research has been on new concepts in bioreactor design and operations, oxygen transfer in fermentors, fluid shear damage of animal cells, enzyme technology, membrane filtration and renewable resource utilization.
-His most recent research deals with biocatalysis in chiral chemical synthesis, renewable resource utilization for biofuels production and microbial desulfurization.
+In his animal cell culture research, he worked to increase the quality of therapeutic proteins.
+Lastly, he had a program in the stabilization of proteins using quantum mechanics to simulate various events leading to protein inactivation.
+His past research had been on new concepts in bioreactor design and operations, oxygen transfer in fermentors, fluid shear damage of animal cells, enzyme technology, membrane filtration and renewable resource utilization.
+His most recent research dealt with biocatalysis in chiral chemical synthesis, renewable resource utilization for biofuels production and microbial desulfurization.